-Locate the wall studs in your kitchen wall.
-For newer homes, the studs should be a uniform distance apart.
-For older homes, they may vary.
-Studs can be located using a stud finder.
-If the plaster is placed on a metal lathe, the stud finder will not work correctly and you will have to locate the studs by knocking on the walls, listening for a solid sound and then sinking a probe consisting of a thin metal spike, into the wall to see if you have located a wall stud.
+If the plaster is placed on a metal lathe, the stud finder will not work correctly and you will have to locate the studs by knocking on the walls, listening for a solid sound and then sinking a probe -- consisting of a thin metal spike -- into the wall to see if you have located a wall stud.
 Mark the edges of the stud locations so that you know where to drill in the center.

 Place the cabinet back on the wall using the cabinet jack to keep it level.
 Place wood shims between the rear of the cabinet and the wall to plumb and level the cabinet.
 Secure the cabinet in place using the wood screws.
 Remove the cabinet jack.
 The cabinet should remain secure against the plaster wall.